mrkrbrts/Blackjack/README.md

 # Blackjack
 Completed building base game on 06/07/2021.
-This **base** branch represents everything I have learned from this module of Scrimba Frontend Developer Course.
+Base version can be found on **base** branch.
-Any further changes will be made to **main** branch
+Further changes will be made on **main** branch